fridgemagnet3/uip/README.md

 <img width="494" height="380" alt="irq-service" src="https://github.com/user-attachments/assets/ecf3da09-8351-435e-9cd6-e7f505e20e3d" />

-Despite that though, I was still seeing 6551 serial overruns, not loads but normally every few packets.
+Despite that though, you can still get 6551 serial overruns, typically every few packets (particularly if they are large).
 This is I suspect down to the current instruction that is being executed when the IRQ is raised - that has to be completed before it can be serviced.
 With some instructions taking 7+ odd clock cycles, it's entirely possible that the IRQ is being actioned slightly too late.

 To address this, the interrupt handler uses a variation of the approach used by the WD2797 disk controller logic.
 For those unfamiliar, the 6809 simply can't keep up with reading data from the controller if each byte were transferred via an IRQ.
 Instead, it masks all interrupts, then goes into a tight loop using the SYNC instruction which is woken up by the 2797 raising an FIRQ, at which point the next byte is read from the controller and it goes around the loop again.
 At the end of the sector, the controller raises an NMI which breaks out the loop.

 Here I do something similar in that when the first serial interrupt is raised, after reading out the data, it stays in the handler waiting on a SYNC instruction on the premise another byte will be along shortly.
-This continues until another non serial interrupt is detected (on a Dragon, that would normally be the 20ms timer) at which point it returns.
+This continues until another non serial interrupt is detected (on a Dragon, that would normally be the 20ms timer) at which point it returns from the handler.

 Here's what it looks like in practice:

 <img width="989" height="327" alt="irq-sync" src="https://github.com/user-attachments/assets/fac8f2c7-8838-470d-ac51-576ac0ca2264" />

 You can see the much shorter response times when it's servicing the 6551 from within the existing handler.
-CB1 is the 20ms interrupt from the 6821, when that fires, that's the interrupt which finally returns from the interrupt, back to the application.
+CB1 is the 20ms interrupt from the 6821, when that fires, that's the interrupt which finally returns from the handler, back to the application.
 The next serial interrupt then takes that bit longer again as it's going through the full interrupt raise processing again, subsequently they are again much shorter.
 Significantly so, around 14us:

 <img width="579" height="480" alt="irq-sync-service" src="https://github.com/user-attachments/assets/c2605a5d-1e82-430d-b61c-daa9ae090010" />

-What this means is that the application code is pretty much locked out for significant periods whilst a packet is being received however given how busy the processor is servicing the incoming data, doesn't affect things that much.
-The net effect is that it does significantly reduce the possibility of a hardware overrun - it doesn't eliminate them because every 20ms it'll drop out of the handler which means there is still scope that the next interrupt will take too long to action.
+What this means is that the application code is pretty much locked out for significant periods whilst a packet is being received however the net effect is that it does significantly reduce the possibility of a hardware overrun.
+It doesn't eliminate them because every 20ms it'll drop out of the handler which means there is still scope that the next interrupt will take too long to action but it takes it from being a fairly frequent occurrance to being a much rarer event.

 Of course the other approach to all of this is to reduce the baud rate but where's the fun in that.